 Example: Rs 500 ร 2.5 = Rs 1,250 per customer per year.

-This number tells you what one average customer generates for you in a single year, before accounting for how long they stay.
+This tells you what one average customer generates in a single year, before factoring in how long they stick around.

 Step 4: Estimate Customer Lifespan

-Customer lifespan is derived from your churn rate.
-Use the inverse of monthly churn to get average lifespan in months, then convert to years.
+Customer lifespan comes from your churn rate.
+Take the inverse of monthly churn to get average lifespan in months, then convert to years.

 Formula: Average Customer Lifespan (months) = 1 / Monthly Churn Rate